typedb/typedb-docs/02-running-grakn/02-console.md

 longTailKeywords: load schema into grakn, create grakn keyspace, grakn console
 summary: List of options and commands for the Grakn Console.
 toc: false
-permalink: /docs/running-grakn/console
 ---

 ## What is the Grakn Console?
-The Grakn Console, along with the [Grakn Clients](/docs/client-api/overview) and [Workbase](...), is an interface which we can use to read from and write to a Grakn knowledge graph.
+The Grakn Console, along with the [Grakn Clients](../03-client-api/00-overview.md) and [Workbase](...), is an interface which we can use to read from and write to a Grakn knowledge graph.
 Console interacts directly with a given keyspace that contains the Grakn knowledge graph.

 ## Console Options {#console-options}